emrecam13/emrecam13/README.md

 - 👋 Hi, I’m @emrecam13
-- 👀 I’m interested in data science
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on data science
+- 💞️ I’m looking to collaborate on Data Science
 - 📫 You can reach me via mail: emrecam13@gmail.com

 <!---